aketza-ayo/java8-ocp-study-notes/#5 - Date, Strings and Localization.md

 ![Chapter five questions](img/testChaptrFive.png)

 - The daylight saving time values might be a few hours apart but the offset is going to say how many hours apart they actually are.
+- Need to know the order in which the bundles are used